Neighborhoods in Los Gatos

 The Heintz’s big, old farmhouse has been renovated and is being lived in.
 Ralph Heintz’s old workshop, the Ramohs Laboratory, is preserved with signs explaining the history of the place nearby.

 Summerhill Homes did a nice job of developing the land to keep some of the historic character.
-Please enjoy the slideshow below to get a feel for the area….
-This scenic spot is well worth a visit: enjoy!

 Where is the Heritage Grove neighborhood?